peterducai/etcd-tools/best_practices_book.md

 ## Pipelines

-Pipeline can be simple, but also complex commands that could create high IO or API activity.
+Pipeline can be simple, but running complex commands that could create high IO or API activity could have impact on masters/ETCD.
+Another issue could be broken pipeline, that running infinitely in loop could be creating new objects or events.

 ## 3rd party software and services